alimghmi/todev/README.md

 ```
 GET /projects/: Return list of projects for user which user is a project manager or a developer of

-POST /projets/: Create a new projet by providing the needed fields
+POST /projets/: Create a new project by providing the needed fields

 PUT /projects/<project_id_here>/: Update a project